 Heating and Air Conditioning: High volume = Low Velocity

 Noise from heating and air conditioning creates unseen challenges for recording rooms.
-The ventilation must be overengineered in order to satisfy the room’s anticipated load with an inaudible, low air velocity.
+The ventilation must be overengineered in order to satisfy the room’s anticipated load with a low air velocity.
 Supply vents into the room must be rated for silence at the anticipated rate of airflow.
 As a further complication, all mechanicals into a sound-isolated room must be connected from the outside by flexible connectors.
 Meeting these technical design parameters requires skilled and experienced engineers and highly specialized materials vendors.

 A Question of Geometry